 If you have money for your monthly payments but you forget, simply change to an automatic debit method to ensure timely payments.

 If you can’t afford your monthly payments, however, you need to check into lowering your monthly payments.
-Here are a few options:
+Here are two currently available options:

 If you’re in a situation where you need to postpone your monthly payments temporarily, you have two options: deferment or forbearance.
 Both programs, however, could have a major impact on the amount you have to pay back.
 Neither program is ideal, particularly if you’re working towards loan forgiveness, as it may delay the time it takes to qualify for loan forgiveness.
 A better option may be to apply for IDR plans instead.